publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptA/m__us_usc_t42_s601.md

 >         “(3) __Closing out account for those programs terminated or substantially modified by this title.—__

 >         In closing out accounts, Federal and State officials may use scientifically acceptable statistical sampling techniques.
-Claims made with respect to State expenditures under a State plan approved under part A of title IV of the Social Security Act \[this part\] (as in effect on September 30, 1995) with respect to assistance or services provided on or before September 30, 1995, shall be treated as claims with respect to expenditures during fiscal year 1995 for purposes of reimbursement even if payment was made by a State on or after October 1, 1995.
+Claims made with respect to State expenditures under a State plan approved under part A of title IV of the Social Security Act \[[42 U.S.C.
+601][/us/usc/t42/s601] et seq.\] (as in effect on September 30, 1995) with respect to assistance or services provided on or before September 30, 1995, shall be treated as claims with respect to expenditures during fiscal year 1995 for purposes of reimbursement even if payment was made by a State on or after October 1, 1995.
 Each State shall complete the filing of all claims under the State plan (as so in effect) within 2 years after the date of the enactment of this Act \[Aug.
 22, 1996\].
 The head of each Federal department shall—

 >             “(A) use the single audit procedure to review and resolve any claims in connection with the close out of programs under such State plans; and